Nithin3003/ISE_11-Capstone-Project/README.md

 All tables are linked for ranking, suggestions, and admin monitoring.

-System Workflow
+🔄 System Workflow

-User logs in
+User logs in.

-Enters a search query
+Enters a search query.

-Selects category → Videos / Code / Papers / Datasets
+Selects category → Videos / Code / Papers / Datasets.

-Backend fetches API results
+Backend fetches API results.

-Ranking algorithm sorts and displays results
+Ranking algorithm sorts and displays results.

-Search saved and used for recommendations
+Search saved → used for recommendations.

-User can submit feedback
+User can submit feedback.

-Admin can view all stored data
+Admin can view all stored data.

-Project Folder Structure
+📂 Project Folder Structure
 Study-Search/
 │── index.html
 │── login.php